canjs/can-bind/doc/can-bind.md

 ### Naming functions

-[can-bind] sets up [can-bind.prototype.updateChild] to listen for changes to the parent; when it changes, [can-bind] updates the child to match the parent.
+[can-bind] sets up an internal `_updateChild` method to listen for changes to the parent; when it changes, [can-bind] updates the child to match the parent.
-Likewise, [can-bind.prototype.updateParent] listens for changes to the child;
+Likewise, its internal `_updateParent` method listens for changes to the child;
 when it changes, [can-bind] updates the parent to match the child.

 If you provide the `updateChildName` and `updateParentName` options, [can-bind] will assign those names to their respective update functions so they show up better in a debugger.
-For example, providing `updateChildName` will name [can-bind.prototype.updateChild], so if you have a breakpoint when the child is set, you can see this name in the debugger.
+For example, providing `updateChildName` will name [can-bind]’s internal `_updateChild` method, so if you have a breakpoint when the child is set, you can see this name in the debugger.

 ### Mutation dependency data